Avenue of the Sphinx

 The path was originally lined with more than a thousand Sphinxes, many of which were left in ruins underneath the city of Luxor.

 However, the Avenue of the Sphinx is now something that the Egyptian government is working to restore, with most of the work already completed – some of the Sphinx will be restored from what has been excavated while others will be completely new.

 The idea is to link the two temples together by a walk way that will be lit at night as a new tourist attraction.

 For now at least, the parts of the Avenue which are most reminiscent of the historical routes can be found just outside Luxor temple.

-The other thing you will find at Luxor Temple is the Roman fresco, recreated over the temple’s hieroglyphs, depicting the Roman soldiers who had occupied the site.
+The other thing you will find at Luxor Temple is the Roman fresco, painted over the temple’s hieroglyphs, depicting the Roman soldiers who occupied the site.

 For me, the hieroglyphs were also interesting here.

 As well as depicting slaves from both Africa and Asia, a testament to Egypt’s wealth and power at one time, they also showed scenes of celebration and worship.